adobe/aquarium-net-jenkins/README.md

 Aquarium Fish cluster will decide which node can handle the resource request, run the resource and connect to the created agent node to serve the build needs.

+### Pipeline steps

+You can use the next steps in the pipeline:

+* `aquariumSnapshot()` (`full: false`)
+   Trigger the current Aquarium Application to snapshot the current state.
+What actually will be captured really depends on the Label driver, but in general the rules are:
+     * `full: false` - partial snapshot, just the attached disks except for the root disk.
+     * `full: true` - full snapshot including root disk and, if possible, memory of the running env.

 ## Implementation

 The implementation is still PoC and not perfect in any way.
 For now it's mostly working.